a. Deduction Under Section

 2. Additional deduction Under Section 80D:

 -Mediclaim premium paid for parents.
-Maximum deduction Rs 25,000/-.

 -This deduction is allowed only to an individual (resident / nonresident/Indian citizen/ foreign citizen) or a Hindu undivided family (resident/nonresident)

-c.
-Deduction Under Section 80DD–
+Under Section 80DD–

 -A person who has spent money on the maintenance (including medical treatment) of dependent persons with disability could avail deductions.

-d.
-Deduction Under Section 80DDB –
+Under Section 80DDB –

 -Deductions of expenses on medical treatment of specified ailments (such as AIDS, cancer and neurological diseases) can be claimed.

--The maximum amount of deduction allowed from gross total income is restricted to Rs.40,000/-.
+allowed from gross total income is restricted

--But which goes up to Rs.60,000/- if the age of the person treated is 60 years or more.
+the age of the person treated is 60 years

 (This has been increased to Rs 1,00,000/- wef A.y 2019-20 and to Rs.80,000 for super senior citizen (that is,80 years or more)for A.y 2016-17 to 2018-19 and to Rs.1,00,000/-from A.y 2019-20 on condition that, no medical reimbursement is received from any insurance company or employer for this amount.)

-e.
 Deduction Under Section 80E–

--Interest on loan taken for higher education & vocational courses
+-Interest on loan taken for

--Taxpayers also tend to forget that the interest paid on an education loan taken for higher studies or vocational curses qualifies for deduction under Section 80E.
+for higher studies or vocational curses qualifies for deduction under Section 80E.

--Deduction is also available where the loan is taken for the purpose of higher education of spouse or children of the individual or the student for whom the individual is a legal guardian.
+education of spouse or children of the individual or the student for whom the individual is a legal

--Also remember that the deduction benefit on interest is allowed for maximum eight years, or till the interest is fully paid.
+eight years, or till the interest is fully paid.

-f.
-Deduction Under Section 80EE–
+Under Section 80EE–

 -Income Tax Benefit on Home Loan Interest

--Benefit of this section can avail by Individual assessee.
+-Benefit of this section can avail by

--Deduction under this section is not available for any other assessee (like HUF, firm etc.).
+available for any other assessee (like HUF,

--Individual can claim benefit under this section only when all the following conditions are satisfied, these are:-
+this section only when all the following conditions

 *Purchaser should be first time buyer. i.e. he has never purchased any house and now he is going to purchase a house.

-*Value of the house should not more than Rs.50,00,000/-.
+*Value of the house should

-*Loan taken by Individual for the purpose of buy a house should not be more than Rs.35,00,000/-.
+the purpose of buy a house should not be

-*On the date of sanction of loan individual does not have any own residential house property.
+loan individual does not have any own residential house property.

-*Loan for this purpose taken by individual should be from the Financial Institution or Housing Finance Company.
+by individual should be from the Financial

-*For this purpose, loan should be sanctioned between 01.04.16 to 31.03.17.
+should be sanctioned between 01.04.16 to 31.03.17.

-*The Assessee can claim deduction under section 80EE on interest payable on home loan.
+deduction under section 80EE on interest payable

 -The amount deduction shall be the interest payable or Rs 50,000/-, whichever is less.

--The deduction is available for A.Y 2017-18 and subsequent assessment years till the loan are repaid.
+-The deduction is available for A.Y

-g.
-Deduction Under Section 80G –
+Under Section 80G –

--Charitable deduction is also available in respect of donations made by an individual to certain funds, charitable institutions and so on.
+of donations made by an individual to certain funds, charitable institutions

 -There is no restriction on the amount of charity.